STEFFENS-GITHUB/utility-scripts/README.md

-# BASH ACCOUNT INFO
+# UTILITY SCRIPTS README
-### This is a utility script meant for linux, to display local user account information with a variety of options.
+### This is a repository of a variety of utility scripts I have written for the purpose of study/practice